localstack-samples/localstack-pro-samples/lambda-hot-reloading/typescript/README.md

 The Lambda function is now mounted as a file in the executing container, hence any change that we save on the file will be there in an instant.

-Change the `Hello World!` message to `Hello LocalStack!` and run `npm run build`.
-Trigger the Lambda once again.
+Change the `Hello World!` message to `Hello LocalStack!`, and trigger the Lambda once again.
 You will see the following in the `output.txt` file:

 ```sh
 {"statusCode":200,"body":"{\"message\":\"Hello LocalStack!\"}"}